AFMC auditor flaunts “We Can Do It” attitude

 |Downloads:

-This work, AFMC auditor flaunts “We Can Do It” attitude, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFMC auditor flaunts “We Can Do It” attitude, by Estella Holmes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s Note: This story is part of a series of stories in honor of Women’s History Month that highlight extraordinary women from across Air Force Materiel Command who are making history today.